Identities involving additive maps on division rings: The identity

-To prove Theorem \ref{mainB}, we need the following result, \begin{fact} Suppose $g$ is an additive map on a division ring $D$ and $G(Y), H(Y) \in D\{Y\}$ such that $G(y)g(y) = H(y)$ for all $y \in D$.
+for all $y_i \in D$.
+Now we are in the position to prove the first main theorem.
+To prove Theorem \ref{mainB}, we need the following result. \begin{fact} \cite[Theorem $2.3$]{tk1} Suppose $g$ is an additive map on a division ring $D$ and $G(Y), H(Y) \in D_{G}[Y]$ such that $G(y)g(y) = H(y)$ for all $y \in D$.
 If $G(Y)$ is a non-zero, then either $g$ is an elementary operator or $D$ is finite-dimensional over its center. \end{fact}